All Episodes

 Suppose you're a sheriff and a woman reports to you that she was raped.

-And as a matter of fact, if I were a terrorist, I would love the fact that the TSA is spending resources searching people who have virtually a zero probability of being a security threat.
+And matter of fact, if I were a terrorist, I would love the fact that the TSA is spending resources searching people who have virtually a zero probability of being a security threat.

 Why?